tarntanate/thaiproperty-react/README.md

 ## FOR TESTING AND DEMO OF REACT + .NET CORE ONLY!!

-### THIS REPOS DOES NOT ALLOW TO REPRODUCE AND PLEASE USE WITH CONFIDENTIALLY!!
+### THIS REPO DOES NOT ALLOW TO REPRODUCE AND PLEASE USE WITH CONFIDENTIALLY!!

 ### This application demonstrate of listing condominium projects on a Google Map (as Marker & MarkerClusterer).
 User allow to filter the price based on average price/sqm. via slider or filter by project name with a "**real-time**" re-rendering on a map.